 Spitball's Latest News

-We are still trying to catch up with the website's "Poem of the Month" feature, but we have just added three new poems, for June, July, and August of 2014 by Yates Young, Eleanor Scott, and Kevin Miller.
+We are still trying to catch up with the website's "Poem of the Month" feature, but we have recently added five new poems, for June-October of 2014 by Yates Young, Eleanor Scott, Kevin Miller, David A. Petreman, and Tim Peeler.
 Check 'em out!
 Here also is a poem by Mike Shannon, just back from the Hall of Fame Inductions in Cooperstown.
 Mike has now covered the Inductions there for one publication or another for 30 consecutive years.
 According to Mike, "Hall of Fame Weekend never gets old."

 Craig Biggio Leads Off the Class of 2015

 The sweltering sun beat down like a punishment

 On the crowd massed before the immortals, fanning